Studio Etiquette/FAQs

 If you are sick, please stay home.

 We appreciate you staying home if you are sick.
+You're permitted 2 make-up classes during the session.

 Maintain a positive attitude.
-Leave those troubles at the door.

 Keep a positive mindset in class.
 Enjoy the journey of learning something new and exciting.